Accessible Canada Act Defence & Compliance Lawyers

 As an employer, it’s important to understand how the Assessible Canada Act impacts your hiring process and the operation of your business.
 Here are the business owner basics.

-If you have a general question about compliance, are facing an employee claim, or have been sued, join LegalShield today and you can be on the phone with a provider lawyer in as little as 4 hours.
+If you have a general question about compliance, are facing an employee claim, or have been sued, join LegalShield today and you can be on the phone with a provider lawyer in as little as 4 hours after initial contact.

 Make Sure You’re Following ADA Standard